 Some of the questions you encounter during your interview may be standard ones about work experience, your perceived strengths and weaknesses, or other personality-assessing topics.
 Others will be tailored to being a fit on the L+D floor.

-To help you prepare, we asked Elizabeth Rochin, Ph.D., RN, NE-BC, vice president of nursing for the Association of Women's Health, Obstetric & Neonatal Nurses, to weigh in on some questions and answers for interviews that labor and delivery nurses typically encounter.
+To help you prepare, we asked Elizabeth Rochin, PhD, RN, NE-BC, president of the National Perinatal Information Center, to weigh in on some questions and answers for interviews that labor and delivery nurses typically encounter.

 8 Sample Interview Questions for Labor & Delivery Nurses To Prepare For